 This single song demonstrates what I mean by purity and length and Roshan’s talent and skill in ‘purist’ style of compositions.
 You can also experience a similar graceful, wavy contour of the tune in the first two lines of the antras in Lata’s Kabhi to milegi (Aarti).

-The order of the songs in the 8tracks player may not be in the same order as below.
+The order of the songs in the above playlists may not be in the same order as in the discussion below.

 The range and type of songs composed by Naushad, Madan Mohan and Roshan for Lata Mangeshkar make for a fascinating study.
 Naushad composed many classical and folk based songs and challenged Lata across the entire range of her pitch.
 Madan Mohan composed truly memorable songs that are perhaps Lata’s best songs of all time.
 Madan Mohan stretched Lata’s voice across notes of the octave and brought out the best in her.
 This type of stretching by Madan mohan made Lata’s singing strong and open for most of Madan Mohan’s songs.
 If Naushad represents classical and Madan Mohan represents strength, then Roshan represents sweetness in Lata songs.
 Roshan’s compositions for Lata tended to be in the lower ranges of the octave with a lower pitch.
 This style created a special sweetness in Lata’s songs for Roshan.